rka97/Unive/README.md

 - [x] Admin can search users.
 - [x] Admin can remove, edit, add students.
 - [x] Admin can remove, edit, add enrollments.
+- [ ] Add teacher degrees to model.
+- [ ] Add teacher research interests to model.
 - [ ] Admin can remove, edit, add teachers.
 - [ ] Admin can remove, edit, add departments.
 - [ ] Add courses model.
+- [ ] Add coursework, course notes to course model.
 - [ ] Add course enrollment model.
 - [ ] Admin can remove, edit, add courses.
+- [ ] Admin can assign teachers to courses.
+- [ ] Admin can remove teachers from courses.
+- [ ] Admin can manage number of lectures in a course.
+- [ ] Admin can assign teacher to a lecture.
+- [ ] Admin can ask teacher to confirm lecture time/place.
+- [ ] Admin can see students marks, can track which students are close to failing (or failed).
+- [ ] Make announcements model.
+- [ ] Admin can announce things to students.
+- [ ] Teachers can announce things to students.
+- [ ] Admin can ban students.
+- [ ] Integrate chatroom.
+- [ ] Clean up schema.